Ilia Gruev (footballer, born 2000): International career

 Gruev has appeared for the Bulgaria under-17, under-18, under-19 and under-21 national teams.
 He received his first call-up for the senior national team on 5 September 2022, for the games of the UEFA Nations League games against Gibraltar and North Macedonia on 23 and 26 September 2022.
 He made his debut in the match against Gibraltar on 23 September, won 5–1 by Bulgaria.

 Personal life

 Gruev was born in Sofia, but also holds German citizenship.
-He is the son of Iliya Gruev, former Bulgarian international footballer and manager.
+He is the son of Iliya Gruev, former footballer and current manager.